Electronic-Structure and Atomic-Scale Computations for the Physics of Materials and Interfaces

 ||Chalmers tekniska högskola|

-In this project we will focus on hard metals, oxides and nano materials.
+In this project we will focus on hard metals and oxides.
 In the case of oxide materials our primary interest is on ionic and electronic transport properties.
-For the hard metals we focus on interface related properties as mechanical strength.
-For the nano materials we focus on metal alloy particles and catalysis.
+For the hard metals we focus on interface related properties.
 We emphasis the atomic-scale approach and electronic-structure calculations are a key component.
-The project is divided into three subprojects.
+The project is divided into two subprojects.

 1. Ionic and electronic transport in solid state ionic materials